kwongtn/Bluecoins-ImportTool/README.md

 - <strike>Do take note that for split transactions to work, the following need to be the same.
 Future versions of the program will add functionality to lock in required lock-in, namely Transaction Type, Title, Date, Time</strike> Functionality added in v2.0 .
 - Using different title, label sets or status for each split is not currently supported.
 Only those from the first row will be used for each split transaction

+## Special Usage
+- During entry input, enter "-1" to go to the previous field, and "-1234" to abandon current inputs and exit to main menu.

 ## No support / not tested
 - Compilers other than the one default in Visual Studio 2019
 - CMake.
 Not tried yet.